-UI Setting Description Rule Name Shows the name for the scheduling rule.
+UI Setting Description Rule Name Shows the name for the scheduling rule the entry is for.
 Status Shows whether the rule is enabled or disabled.
 Start Date Shows what date the rule will start on.
-Schedule Time Shows the time when the rule will be active.
-End Time Select the end time for the rule.
-Apply the rule to port Shows which ports will use this rule.
+Schedule Time Shows when PoE will be enabled for ports using the rule.
+Apply the rule to the port Shows which ports will use this rule.